AlexDatTr/Human-Resources-Analysis/README.md

 - **Matplotlib & Seaborn:** For data visualization.
 - **Scikit-learn:** For predictive modeling and machine learning.

-## Results and Insights

-The key findings from this analysis include:

-- Identification of factors that contribute most to employee turnover.
-- Insights into the impact of job satisfaction and performance scores on employee retention.
-- Visualization of workforce diversity across different departments.

 ## How to Use

 1. **Clone the repository:**